Blockchains, Determinism, Monads, Agents and Functional Reactive Programming

 We might imagine a particularly well-governed online game where each XBox hashes and signs the calculated game state, creating a cryptographically secure log held in common between the participant XBoxes.

-We could even generalise to an N-player game where each unit is permissioned by a unique private key, who's censorship would be disastrous (see your science fiction bookshop for real-life examples) and who's players will accept a 1/600th of a second frame rate.
-Obviously no-one would build this, but he point I want to make is that the key to efficient distributed data structures is determinism.
+We could even generalise to an N-player game where each unit is permissioned by a unique private key, who’s censorship would be disastrous (see your science fiction bookshop for real-life examples) and who’s players will accept a 1/600th of a second frame rate.
+Obviously no-one would build this, but the key point I want to make is that the key to efficient distributed data structures is determinism.
 The defining factors in a distributed data structure are determinism and feedback.
 If the output of a transition is not an input of the next, then there is no persistence of data.
 If the transitions cannot be computed independently of any particular environment, then we cannot distribute the structure in any meaningful way.

 I would suggest that on this basis, we can only build usable generic networking primitives within a functional programming paradigm.
 Hidden state allows unmanaged indeterminism which prevents us from slotting in new network logic in practice.